quidphp/front/README.md

     - [validate.js](js/component/validate.js) - Component with functions related to validation (pattern and required)
     - [validatePrevent.js](js/component/validatePrevent.js) - Component that blocks an event if the validation is not successfull
     - [window.js](js/component/window.js) - Behaviours to detect touch devices or responsive resolution on the window node
-    - [windowUnload.js](js/component/windowUnload.js) - Component to manage the unload notification with the window object
 - [import](js/import)
-    - [default.js](js/import/default.js) - Script that imports default variables within the scope
-    - [include.js](js/import/include.js) - Script that imports many variables from include within the scope
+    - [import.js](js/import/import.js) - Script that imports many variables from include within the scope
 - [include](js/include)
     - [_init.js](js/include/_init.js)
     - [arr.js](js/include/arr.js) - Script with some objects related to array manipulation